 Google Authenticator can be very useful, but it’s annoying that Google hasn’t made an official app for the desktop yet.
 However, you can use it on your Windows PC via other means.
 Let’s explore the ways you can use Google Authenticator on PC.

-Exporting Google’s 2FA to Your PC
+Exporting Google’s 2FA Code to Your PC

-After you have completed the steps, you’ll have the chance to set up the Authenticator app.
+- After you have completed the steps, you’ll have the chance to set up the Authenticator app.
 While we’re not going to download the actual app, we do need to pretend we are getting the secret key.
 Click “Set up.”

-Go through the prompts until it asks you to scan a QR code.
+- Go through the prompts until it asks you to scan a QR code.
 Under the code, click “Can’t scan it?”

 If you’re worried about a third-party app stealing or leaking your code, try WinAuth.
 Its major draw is that it’s an open-source app that you download to your PC.
 As such, there’s no obfuscated code or cloud storage that can leak your key.

-As soon as you click on the “OK” button, WinAuth will open the Protection window that allows you to set a password to encrypt the files saved by WinAuth.
+- As soon as you click on the “OK” button, WinAuth will open the “Protection” window that allows you to set a password to encrypt the files saved by WinAuth.
 This ensures any unauthorized access will be blocked.
 Simply enter the password twice and click on the “OK” button to save the changes.